wwd1015/metric/docs/architecture.md

 - **`demo_simple_calculator`** – a lightweight demonstration metric that exercises
   defaults, validation, and mixed outputs.
 Useful for smoke-testing the registry, API, dashboard, or data treatment hookups without external data.
-- Signature conventions: metrics accept `input_data` as the first parameter and expose additional knobs (for example `operation`) as keyword-only arguments.
+- Signature conventions: metrics accept `input_data` as the first parameter (a DataFrame with a canonical `value` column for numeric analysis) and expose additional knobs (for example `operation`) as keyword-only arguments.
 YAML `inputs` mirror those names so generated CLIs, APIs, and defaults stay aligned with the implementation.

 ## 5. Scaffolded Developer Experience